-Documentation requirements For each deal undertaken a record should be prepared giving details of dealer, amount, period, counterparty, interest rate, dealing date, payments date(s), broker.
+Documentation For each deal undertaken a record should be prepared giving requirements details of dealer, amount, period, counterparty, interest rate, dealing date, payments date(s), broker.
 Investments deal ticket with signature to agree the investment confirmation from the broker confirmation from the counterparty Contract notes for purchase and sale of shares/units in pooled funds from the fund's manager/administrator CHAPS payment transmission document Loans: deal ticket with signature to agree the loan confirmation from the broker and market counterparty confirmation from PWLB CHAPS payment transmission document.
-Arrangements concerning the management of counterparty lists Please state here how the Council manages counterparty lists - example The Chief Accountant has responsibility for updating the Council's records with any credit developments.
-The Chief Accountant is tasked with checking that records have been correctly updated to reflect any credit developments.
+Arrangements Please state here how the Council manages counterparty lists concerning the example management of counterparty lists The Chief Accountant has responsibility for updating the Council's records with any credit developments. • The Chief Accountant is tasked with checking that records have been correctly updated to reflect any credit developments.